ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. note::

-  Defining fire conditions is optional - triggers without conditions will always fire.
+  Defining fire conditions is optional - webhooks without conditions will always fire.

-The separate **Web service details** section includes the inputs concerning the trigger's web service.
-Consider that the trigger itself is a set of metadata that determines what fires and with what data, however the actual processing linked to the trigger is handled by the configured web service.
+The separate **Web service details** section includes the inputs concerning the webhook's web service.
+Consider that the webhook itself is a set of metadata that determines what fires and with what data, however the actual processing linked to the webhook is handled by the configured web service.
 This service needs to be accessible by the Test Bed and must be either:

 * A **SOAP service** implementing the `GITB processing service API`_, a simple API that expects an arbitrary set of inputs and can